 His Excellency the Honourable Chris Dawson AC APM

 On first meeting, the Governor is greeted as ‘Your Excellency,’ and thereafter as ‘Governor’ or ‘Sir’.
 The Governor should be formally acknowledged as ‘His Excellency’ at official engagements.

 Mrs Darrilyn Dawson, wife of the Governor, should be greeted as ‘Mrs Dawson’ or ‘Ma’am’.

 For an accepted invitation, to assist in briefing the Governor, details concerning your organisation’s function/event should be supplied to this office at least 2 weeks before the event.

-For this purpose an Event Brief Information sheet will be provided by the Private Secretary to your Event Coordinator.
+For this purpose an Event Brief Information sheet will be provided to your Event Coordinator.